davidmalcolm/texi2rst/output/options-controlling-the-kind-of-output.rst

 ``file``.mm ``file``.M
   Objective-C++ source code.
 Note that you must link with the libobjc library to make an Objective-C++ program work.
-Note that .M refers to a literal capital M.
+Note that :samp:`.M` refers to a literal capital M.

 ``file``.mii